2015 American League Division Series: Game 5

 In the 5th, Salvador Pérez reached base when he was hit by a Collin McHugh pitch.
 The next batter, Alex Gordon hit a ball to deep right-center field, which bounced into the stands for a ground rule double to put runners on 2nd and 3rd.
 At this point Houston brought in Mike Fiers to replace McHugh on the mound to face Alex Ríos.
 On a 1-1 pitch, Rios hit the ball down the left-field line that got by the third baseman for a double to score both runners and give Kansas City a 3–2 lead.
 Alcides Escobar then bunted Rios to third for the first out of the inning.
 Ben Zobrist then hit a ball to right-center field, which was enough to get Rios home with a sacrifice fly to give the Royals a 4–2 lead.

 Dallas Keuchel was brought in for a relief appearance on just two days of rest in the 8th inning and quickly surrendered a double to Escobar down the right-field line.
-After Zobrist lined out to José Altuve at second base, Keuchel intentionally walked Cain to put runners on first and second base.
+After Zobrist lined out to Jose Altuve at second base, Keuchel intentionally walked Cain to put runners on first and second base.
 Hosmer popped out for the second out to bring up Kendrys Morales.
 Keuchel worked a 1-2 count when he just missed outside to make it a 2-2 count.
 On the next pitch, Morales lined the ball to the left-center field bleachers for a three-run home run to just about put the game away.
 Wade Davis pitched a perfect ninth with Paulo Orlando making the final out with a catch against the wall to send the Royals to back-to-back ALCS appearances for the first time since the 1984 and 1985 teams did so.